CAREER RECORD: 17-15-2 (.529)

 Penny’s leadership on the field has smoothly transitioned into a coaching role where he hopes to continue learning from his peers and develop his coaching accolades.
 Penny is also a CPA having most recently worked as a Tax Specialist at Berry Dunn, and an Audit Senior Assistant for Deloitte & Touche.

-Gavin currently resides in Brewer, Maine with his wife Monique, their daughter Althea, and son Nicolo.
+He and his wife Monique, currently resides in Brewer, Maine with their daughter Althea, and son Nicolo.